 the rain continued to become even harder to the point where the concept of hiking

 was simply ridiculous.
 Instead we visited the indoor butterfly garden which is

 truly spectacular.
 Most of the butterflies were unwilling to land anywhere long

-enough for a portrait, but the picture here and the background picture turned out
+enough for a portrait, but the picture here turned out

 acceptably.
 We gave up on Callaway after this as the golf course had become a lake,